pietari-monkkonen/pietari-monkkonen.github.io/docs/tutorials/1-basic-tutorial-qsm-direct.md

 ## Defining the QSM

-The quantitative structure model used as a basis for leaf generation is defined as the example QSM provided with the code repository of LeafGen.
+The QSM used as a basis for leaf generation in this tutorial is the example QSM provided with the code repository of LeafGen.
 This is found in the example-data directory.

 ```matlab
 filename = "example-data/ExampleQSM.mat";